 Why should you choose Dr. Lerman for your reconstructive surgery?

 Although some women choose to wear a prosthetic bra or grow accustomed to their new bust line after a mastectomy, more and more women are choosing to undergo reconstruction every year.
+Our Manhattan practice is here to help those women achieve natural-looking results.

 Weighing Your Options